nathanpeck/nodejs-aws-workshop/4 - EC2 Container Service/README.md

 ## 4. Launch your containers as services

 To launch the docker containers that we created we will use another CloudFormation stack that automatically creates all the resources necessary to have an autoscaling service in an ECS cluster.
+Once again I recommend [checking out the stack itself](code/recipes/service.yml) to understand more about the resources that this stack creates on your account.

 Run the following commands, substituting in your own repository URI from step #2 and your own `ListenerArn` from the outputs of the CloudFormation stack run in step #3.